rokbenko/rokbenko/README.md

 <br>

-🏆 I'm the <a href="https://stackoverflow.com/tags/openai-api/topusers" target="_blank">#1 OpenAI API contributor on Stack Overflow</a>, having reached over 2 million developers! 🏆
+🏆 I'm the <a href="https://stackoverflow.com/tags/openai-api/topusers" target="_blank">#1 OpenAI API contributor on Stack Overflow</a>, having reached over 2 million developers. 🏆

  - <a href="https://stackoverflow.com/help/badges/11780/openai-api" target="_blank">1st user on Stack Overflow</a> to earn the 🥈 silver `openai-api` badge.
 [25 August 2023]
    - <a href="https://stackoverflow.com/help/badges/11599/openai-api" target="_blank">1st user on Stack Overflow</a> to earn the 🥉 bronze `openai-api` badge.
 [30 March 2023]
  - <a href="https://stackoverflow.com/help/badges/11662/chatgpt-api" target="_blank">1st user on Stack Overflow</a> to earn the 🥉 bronze `chatgpt-api` badge.
 [11 May 2023]
  - <a href="https://stackoverflow.com/help/badges/11661/gpt-3" target="_blank">1st user on Stack Overflow</a> to earn the 🥉 bronze `gpt-3` badge.
 [16 May 2023]

+🏆 I'm the <a href="https://community.crewai.com/leaderboard" target="_blank">#1 CrewAI contributor on the official forum</a>. 🏆

 <br>